locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## Charging & Range: Plenty of chargers, no range anxiety, so-so costs

 We used only Superchargers and public L2 chargers (see EV Camping section below).
-We charge 2-3 times a day, maybe 1 more on really long driving days.
+We charge 2-3 times a day, maybe 1 more on long driving days.
 Each charge is between 10 - 20 minutes.

 | ![car at supercharger in washington](assets/images/car_supercharger.jpeg) |
 |:--:|